Sensory branding: Smell

 There are about 20 scent-marketing companies in the world, collectively worth around $80 million, according to Harald Vogt, co-founder of the Scent Marketing Institute in Scarsdale, New York.

 In 1990 Singapore Airlines introduced Stefan Floridian Waters, a patented aroma that was blended into the flight attendants' perfume and into hot towels served before take off.
 Travelers who took several flights on Singapore Airlines and were asked about the smell reported they instantly recognized it upon entering the aircraft, generating comfortable memories of previous flights.

 Touch

 Touch is central to human social life and is the most developed sensory modality at birth.
 Tactile marketing can be used by brands to express their identity and values, however, this requires an interaction between consumer and brand and that is often hard from a distance.
 Tactile marketing can be facilitated by different sense expressions such as material and surface, temperature and weight and form and steadiness.
 Firms need to be very selective of when to utilize this since it is perceived diversely across different cultures.

+Tactile elements in printed collateral—for example, spot coating, embossing, and foil stamping—can provide multi-sensory cues.
+Tactile qualities of print (such as paper grain or the coolness of a foil stamp) act as a tactile cue that anchors brand identity beyond visuals alone.
+Experimental evidence also suggests that adding a congruent touch element to a marketing folder or brochure can increase positive attitudes toward the piece and its message.

+Sensory branding in hospitality

+The concept of sensory branding in hospitality is growing in adoption, with consultancies like BrandSensory in the UK leading the way in helping businesses to define their sensory characteristics as part of the brand and aesthetic design process.
+Sensory design principles can ensure that guest perception and brand adoption is maximised for the brand, with elements such as signature scents, atmospheric lighting or artworks, a curated soundtrack, textural details through the design carefully considered, or touches such as a warm welcome drink or a signature biscuit with their coffee or drink.
+The layering in of subtle details is creating a series of subtle brand cues and comes together as an experience that the guest comes to expect, building trust as well as deepening the memory structures of the brain to create resonance and positive associations.